MaidulHasan/DrawBoard/README.md

 --------------------------------------------------
-# DrawBoard: A simple black-board where you can draw anything with your mouse (OpenCV project)
+# DrawBoard: A Digital Balckboard (like Google Jamboard but much simpler) [OpenCV Project]
 ----------------------------------------------

 ----------------------------------------
 ## Project Goal

-The goal is to utilize the OpenCV HighGUI module to create an application similar to "Paint".
+The goal is to utilize the OpenCV HighGUI module to create an application similar to Google Jamboard or Microsoft Paint.
 A window will be created where you can draw anything.
-You can choose which color to draw with (using a RGB color mixer window) and you can also define the paint brush size (i.e, width, using a trackbar).
+You can choose which color to draw with (using a RGB color mixer window) and you can also define the brush size (i.e, drawing tool width) using a trackbar.

 -----------------------------------------------